tejas012321011/Training-Y21/ROS_ASSIGNMENTS/ASS_4/Readme.md

-Furst gym library was installed by cloning the source code repository and then installing the library using the commands :
+First gym library was installed by cloning the source code repository and then installing the library using the commands :

 git clone https://github.com/openai/gym && cd gym